StingraySA/TankSensorESPHome/README.md

       return (max_capacity * percentage)/100;
 ```

 Now that we’ve got our config sorted we need to compile and flash.
-To do this, use your locally installed version of ESPHome and run `` If you get any errors during the compile, please have a look at your indentation.
+To do this, use your locally installed version of ESPHome and run `esphome run watertank.yaml` If you get any errors during the compile, please have a look at your indentation.
 The config file is YAML, so it is very picky about indents.
 I have uploaded a sample config to compare against your own file [here](/example-config-single-tank.yaml).

 Once uploaded, you should see some log output like shown below: